Why Large Employers Should Use Resource Planning Software: Santa's Case

 So, without any further ado.
 Dear Santa!
 Here are the five reasons we think you should start using resource planning software if you don't already.

 - Having so many resources without planning is just a mess.
-Santa Claus probably has over 140 000* elves working for him plus a large amount of staff that it takes to run a factory as big as his has to be.
+Santa Claus probably has over 140 000* elves working for him plus a large amount of staff that it takes to run a factory as big as his.
 That makes him one of the biggest employers in the world.
 Assigning tasks and making plans for that many resources would definitely indicate he must be using resource planning software.
 By the way, Santa, here's a guide for scheduling elves.

 - While running multiple departments at once, it’s important to see the big picture.
 Santa has to be able to keep up with everything that’s going on without having to go into too much detail.
 Let’s say he has different departments for all the different kind of presents.
 One for dolls, one for stuffed animals, one for toy cars, one for electronics etc. With resource planning software like Ganttic, he can see his plans from different perspectives and with enough detail.
 Santa's business is probably one of the biggest deals in project portfolio management, and one just can't manage multiple projects at once without resource planning.